 Once comfortable with each step you combine them to form a regime to awaken Kundalini.

 On inhalation silently say your Guru’s name while focusing on your breath moving from the base of your spine, up your spine and out the top of your head.

 On exhalation silently say your Guru’s name while focusing on your breath moving from Sahasrara to Ajna to Vishuddha to Anahata.

 And then repeat.

 I hope you enjoyed this article on how to awaken the Kundalini.
 I would love to hear your feedback or answer any questions you may have.
 Please leave a comment in the thread below and I will respond ASAP.
-Alternatively you may contact me directly by clicking here.
+Alternatively you may contact me directly.

 Love and Light